mil06/gcp-mdp-demo/README.md

 ![GCP Dataprep Import Edit](documents/gcp%20ss/GCP%20Dataprep%20Import%20Edit%20SS.png)

 This brings us back to our updated flow.
 We can see our file is imported below as a step (Circled in green).
 If we hover over this step, we'll see three dots that open up a menu (as seen in the image below).
-Our next step will be to add a recipie which will be responsible for cleaning up the data so it can be translated to a row column format.
+Our next step will be to add a recipe which will be responsible for cleaning up the data so it can be translated to a row column format.

 ![GCP Dataprep Flow](documents/gcp%20ss/GCP%20Dataprep%20Updated%20Flow%20SS.png)